EsimMoe/signum/docs/docs/index.md

 ### ASN.1 Builder DSL

-While predefines structures are essential for working with cryptographic material in a PKI context, full control is sometimes required.
+While predefined structures are essential for working with cryptographic material in a PKI context, full control is sometimes required.
 Signum directly support this with an ASN.1 builder DSL, including explicit and implicit tagging: